 When water is present, Feather Lake is open to the public on weekends, September through May.
 Hours are 8 a.m. to noon on Saturdays and 2 p.m. to dusk on Sundays.
 Admission is free.

-Due to persistent lack of water, the sanctuary has been closed for almost 3 years now.
+Due to prolonged drought and persistent lack of water, the sanctuary has been closed for over 3 years now.

 When water is present, the levels at Feather Lake fluctuate constantly, and the pattern from year to year is always different.
 The lake has two sources of water: storm runoff and irrigation flows.
 The lake holds water most reliably during the rainy season (July-September).
 After heavy storms, the level can rise as much as 4 to 5 feet overnight.
 In addition, during the irrigation season (typically mid-February to mid-October), water remaining in local delivery laterals after deliveries have been made is periodically sent to Feather Lake.
 Of course, neither of these sources is entirely consistent or predictable.
 In wet years, the lake might hold water all year, or for several years.
 If no water is available from either source for prolonged periods, often the case in late fall-early winter, the lake can go dry.